anaxite/tgdp-asciidoc-templates/readme/guide-readme.md

 * Be succinct.
 READMEs can be long, but that doesn’t mean users need to read pages to understand why they should be interested in your project.
 * Avoid the passive voice.
 * Focus on why users would want to interact with your project, not just what your project can do.
+* Use all caps to name your file.
+To make it easier to discover, open source projects name this file in all caps: README.md.

 ## Content of the README template guide